stefan-jansen/empyrical-reloaded/README.md

 ### Rolling Measures

-Empyrical also aggregates returna nd risk metrics for rolling windows:
+Empyrical also aggregates return and risk metrics for rolling windows:

 ```python
 import numpy as np